Sandra Prinsloo: Theatre career

 The actors later performed the play at the Edinburgh Festival.
 In 1986, Heaney directed a TV movie of the play for Swedish and Finnish television, which starred both Prinsloo and Kani.

 Prinsloo returned to the Edinburgh Festival in 2012 with The Sewing Machine, an English-language translation of the Afrikaans-language play, Die Naaimasjien.
 In the 2000s, Prinsloo appeared on the South African stage in productions of Oskar en die Pienk Tannie; Janneman; Nag, Ma (Night Mother); and Liefde, Anna.

 In October 2015, Prinsloo portrayed South African journalist, Jani Allan in Jani at the Aardklop festival.
+In 2020 Prinsloo performed a one woman show, Kamphoer – die verhaal van Susan Nell, based on the novel ‘Kamphoer’ written by Francois Smit and the non-fiction publication ‘The Boer Whore’ by Nico Moolman.

 Awards

 In 2013, Prinsloo received the ACT Lifetime Achievement Award for Theatre.
 The awards are offered annually by the Arts and Culture Trust (ACT) of South Africa in order to "honour arts professionals whose extraordinary careers have had a profound and lasting impact on arts, culture and heritage, and whose lifetime achievements have contributed significantly to the enrichment of cultural life in South Africa".

 In 2014, Prinsloo was the recipient of a national order by the South African government, the Order of Ikhamanga in silver, for those whose outstanding work has benefited South Africa.
 National orders are bestowed on South Africa's Freedom Day.
 The orders celebrate human achievement in various fields, honouring men and women who have left definitive footprints in both the struggle for liberation and in building a better South Africa.

 In 2018, Prinsloo was the recipient of a Lifetime Achievement Award from the Naledi Theatre Awards.
 The awards are offered annually by the Naledi Theatre Awards Committee.